paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 ```

 Next, we need to handle the new `ChangeLanguage` and `FetchTranslations`
-messages in the `update` function.
+messages in the `update` function:

 - When the language is changed, as well as change the `currentLanguage`, we need
   to go and fetch the translations for that language in the same way we did in
   the `init` function
 - If fetching the translations succeeds, we will display the new translations,
   otherwise, for now we will just ignore any errors since we would not expect
-  to fetch translations for a language that we have not created ourselves.
+  to fetch translations for a language that we did not create ourselves.

 **`src/Main.elm`**